beel7217/SAND-E/README.md

 =============Included in repo=============
 -python_code/
 	-dev/: Development folder
-		-simple_avoid_obstacle.py: Simple algorithm for avoiding an obstacle withought an input heading
+		-simple_avoid_obstacle.py: Simple algorithm for avoiding an obstacle without an input heading

 	-component_testing/: Code to use for component testing -robot.py: Library file that contains nescessary classes and methods to operate SAND-E hardware: